ourstudio-se/servor/README.md

 # Servør

-> A dependency free dev server for modern web application development
+> A dev server for modern web application development

 A very compact but capable static file server with gzip and other useful features to support modern web app development on localhost and over a local network..